 Working with a dedicated community of growers to help fight food insecurity in South Etobicoke through urban gardening and the community garden “pods”.

 Through the facilitation of foundational cyber security skill development workshops in the non-profit sector, expert faculty and students empower community based organizations to protect themselves against cyberattacks.

 Humber’s potential for social innovation focuses on multidisciplinary approaches to facilitate the removal of barriers, community capacity development through the co-creation of solutions that address current societal challenges on a local, national and global level.
 Projects in this area aim to address challenges and create social opportunities by collaborating with community members and partners to take collective action.
 Social innovation projects create opportunities for students from programs such as Addictions and Mental Health, Criminal Justice, Child and Youth Care, Social Services Worker, Developmental Service Worker and many others across all Humber Faculties.
 Some of Humber’s facilities that support this applied research are the Conflict Resolution Simulation Lab, the Crime Lab, and the Forensic Studio.

-Explore how you can get involved by contacting Joanna.Amirault@humber.ca, Interim Director, Centre for Social Innovation.
+Explore how you can get involved by contacting Daniel.Bear@humber.ca, Director of Social Innovation.